OpenFn/kit/packages/ws-worker/README.md

 pnpm start:watch
 ```

-This will wrap a real runtime engine into the server (?).
+This will wrap a real runtime engine into the server.
 It will rebuild when the Worker Engine code changes (although you'll have to `pnpm build:watch` in `runtime-manager`).
-This will use the repo at `ENGINE_REPO_DIR` or `/tmp/openfn/repo`.
+This will use the repo at `WORKER_REPO_DIR` (or a default path in /tmp)

 ### Disabling auto-fetch